-Estepona, Costa del Sol, belongs to an area which enjoys the best weather in Spain.
+Estepona, located on the western Costa del Sol, belongs to an area which enjoys the best weather in Spain.

 Average annual temperature of 18,7º C.

 More than 300 days of sun shines a year

 The prevailing winds are from the west (Poniente) and east (Levante).

 BY PLANE.
 Malaga International Airport lies 85 Km. away with regular flights to and from all the main destinations in the world.
 Gibraltar airport is situated only 45 Km. away.